ironbar/luxai/reports/07_Winning_Model_Documentation.md

 Any code that is doing I/O should use the appropriate base paths from SETTINGS.json
 --->

+There is a [template configuration](https://github.com/ironbar/luxai/blob/main/scripts/final_solution_files/template.yml) file for training in the repo.

 ### B7.
 Serialized copy of the trained model

 <!---